CarolinePernille/MasterThesis_DL_LS/README.md

 - ignite (version 0.5.1)

 ## Contact
-For access to trained model, contact Renate Grüner and Frank Riemer to create a data transfer agreement:
+For access to the trained models, contact Renate Grüner and Frank Riemer to create a data transfer agreement:

 Renate Grüner - Renate.Gruner@uib.no